prestodb/presto/presto-docs/src/main/sphinx/connector/cassandra.rst

                                                               single partion key column table.

 ``cassandra.split-size``                                      Number of keys per split when querying Cassandra.

-``cassandra.partitioner``                                     Partitioner to use for hashing and data distribution.
-This
-                                                              property defaults to ``Murmur3Partitioner``.
-The other supported values are ``RandomPartitioner`` and ``ByteOrderedPartitioner``.

-``cassandra.thrift-connection-factory-class``                 Allows for the specification of a custom implementation of
-                                                              ``org.apache.cassandra.thrift.ITransportFactory`` to be used to
-                                                              connect to Cassandra using the Thrift protocol.

-``cassandra.transport-factory-options``                       Allows for the specification of arbitrary options to be passed to
-                                                              the Thrift connection factory.

 ``cassandra.client.read-timeout``                             Maximum time the Cassandra driver will wait for an
                                                               answer to a query from one Cassandra node.
 Note that the underlying